jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

 What is it?
 -----------

-This example shows how to access an EJB from a remote Java client application.
+The `ejb-remote` quickstart shows how to access an EJB from a remote Java client application.
 It demonstrates the use of *EJB 3.1* and *JNDI* in Red Hat JBoss Enterprise Application Platform.

 There are two components to this example: